DARRIN T. MISH: Hello, this is the IRS Solution Attorney, Darrin T. Mish.

 KATRINA MADEWELL: Land in Texas.

 DARRIN T. MISH: The gross product of the economic activity in Texas is higher than it is in Florida.
 They just don’t have the people to go knock on the doors.
 I have a case in Texas, payroll case, for several years.
-I think it was a half million dollars or so.
+I think it was a half-million-dollar or so.
 I never heard from them.
 We were trying to get current and couldn’t get it done.

 KATRINA MADEWELL: I think about this from the flip side, like from the revenue officer’s standpoint.
 I don’t know I would want to go knock on doors, I just don’t know I would want that job, ever.